Transform. Empower. THRIVE.

 WHY

-Sickle cell disease is the greatest health and racial disparity seen in modern medicine and is worsened by the systemic racism that has shaped the United States.
+Sickle cell disease is the greatest health and racial disparity seen in modern medicine.
+Individuals from marginalized communities face even greater health risks due to systemic racism and inequities that have shaped healthcare in the United States.

-Health disparities arise from various factors such as poverty, limited access to healthcare, and individual health behaviors.
-Health disparities are also the result of our living and working environments, upbringing, and support system.
+Health disparities stem from a variety of factors, including poverty, limited access to healthcare, and individual health behaviors.
+These disparities are also influenced by social determinants of health, such as living and working environments, upbringing, and access to resources and support systems.

-Research has shown that lower levels of education are linked to worse health outcomes, which is why the HEM Foundation, Inc. has a strong focus on education as a key strategy to promote health equity.
-By implementing programs centered around education, we aim to address the root causes of health disparities and empower individuals to make informed decisions about their health.
+Inequities in education further widen the gap in health outcomes.
+Research shows that lower levels of education are linked to worse health.
+This is why the HEM Foundation, Inc. places a strong focus on education as a key strategy to promote health equity.
+By implementing programs centered around education and offering scholarships, we strive to reduce these disparities and support informed health decisions.

 Maya Bloomberg is a board-certified Family Nurse Practitioner earning both her Bachelor’s and Master’s of Science in Nursing degrees from University of Miami.
 She has worked as a Classical Hematology Nurse Practitioner since 2014, specializing in sickle cell disease and congenital bleeding disorders, which shed light on the significant health and racial disparities that exist in modern medicine.